tkaszuba/Pentaho/pentaho-mongodb-plugin/README.md

 ### Lib
 lib/mongo-java-driver-3.6.1.jar
 * The mongo driver should also be included in the lib folder so that it is available in custom java steps

+### Cache
+Remember to remove the Karaf cache after installing the patch else it will not work